jostylr/Reals-as-Oracles/README.md

 ## Definition

 We consider rational intervals whose endpoints are included.
 We write a:b to indicate the rational interval bounded by a and b.
 A singleton is a rational interval where the endpoints are equal.
-The notion of the delta-spark of c is the closed interval bounded by c-delta and c+delta, namely, c-delta:c+delta.
+The notion of the delta-halo of c is the  interval bounded by c-delta and c+delta, namely, c-delta:c+delta, but NOT including the endpoints.

+The real numnber itself is defined as a rational betweenness relation (RBR).
+An RBR is a symmetric relation on rational numbers such that it ought to include the real number between them.
+In what follows, x will represent the relation.
+So a:x:b is saying that a and b are x-related.
+This is defining x.
+If a and b are related by x, then a:b is an x-interval.
+If a and b are not x-related, then this could be written as ~a:x:b~

-An oracle assigns a Yes or No to each rational interval and satisfies the following properties:
+An RBR must satisfy the following properties:
 1. Existence.
-There is a Yes interval.
+There is an x-interval.
-2. Interval Separation.
-If you take a Yes interval a:b and a rational c in it and provide a delta > 0, then there exists an interval e:f in the delta-spark of c such that exactly one of a:e, e:f, or f:b is a Yes interval with the others being known to be No.
+2. Separtion.
+If a:x:b and c is strictly contained in a:b, then exactly one of the following holds: 1) a:x:c, ~c:x:b~; 2) c:x:c; 3) b:x:c, ~a:x:c~.
 3. Consistency.
-If an interval contains a Yes interval, then it is a Yes interval too.
-If an interval is contained in a No interval, then it is a No interval.
-4. Closed.
-If the delta spark of c is a Yes interval for all delta>0, then the singleton c:c is a Yes interval.
-If c:c is a No interval, then there exists a delta>0 such that the delta spark of C is a No interval.

-Here are the properties of the original version.
-These work assuming one can get answers about a singleton, which is not always possible.

-1. Consistency.
-If an interval contains a Yes interval, then it is a Yes interval too.
+If a:b contains the x-interval c:d, then a:b is an x-interval.
+4. Singular.
+If c:x:c and d:x:d, then c=d.
+5. Closed.
+If c is contained in every x-interval, then c:c.

+It can be shown that theoretically the relations form the real number field.
+It is, however, difficult to be precise with real numbers.
+Thus, the structure that is proposed and relied on the most is that of an oracle.
+This is a multi-valued function that takes in a rational interval and a rational tolerance delta, asking the question whether the real number is, more or less, in that interval.
+The more or less is the delta fuzziness.
+Sometimes the oracle returns an interval.
+Such an interval is a prophecy and the real number is supposed to be in that interval.
+The same input could have multiple different outputs.

+This function ought to satisfy the follow properties to be an oracle:
+1. Range.
+It should return i) (1, c:d), ii) (0, c:d), iii) (0), or iv) (-1) depending on if i) prophecy c:d intersects a:b and is contained in delta-halo of a:b, ii) prophecy c:d is disjoint from a:b, iii) there is a delta' such that i) definitely does not happen, or iv) kind of a null result.
+Doesn't actually happen but was necessary to avoid hidden assumptions in stating the range.
 2. Existence.
-There is a Yes interval.
-3. Interval Separation.
-If you take a Yes interval and a rational c in it, then either the singleton of c is a Yes or it divides the Yes interval into two intervals for which exactly one of them is a Yes interval.
-4. Rooted.
-There is at most one rational number c whose singleton is Yes.
-5. Closed.
-If a rational c is in every Yes interval, then the singleton c is a Yes.

-If the singleton c is a Yes, then the oracle represents the rational number c.

-## What's in the main paper

-The paper explores this idea.
-It establishes a variety of deductions, such as two Yes intervals must intersect and their intersection must be a Yes interval.
-The paper gives explicit examples such as roots, pi, and e.
-In sections 4 and 5, an arithmetic of oracles is defined.
-Basically, combine the intervals with the arithmetic operations applied to the endpoints.
-Since we can narrow the input representative intervals, we can get the output as narrowed as we want.
-The paper then establishes that the oracles are an ordered field with the rationals as a dense sub-field.
-It also establishes that the oracles are complete in the sense of Cauchy sequences always having limits as well as every set bounded above having a least upper bound.

-There is a little pause after that to explore using mediants to do interval narrowing.
-Some discussion related to continued fractions and the Stern-Brocot tree are also given.

-The paper then concludes with comparisons to other real number definitions.
+There exists a:b and delta such that R(a:b, delta) = (1, c:d).
+3. Separation.
+If a:b is a prophecy of R, m is contained in a:b, and delta >0, then one or both of R(a:m, delta) =1 and R(m:b, delta) = 1 holds true.
+4. Disjointness.
+If a:b is disjoint from a prophecy c:d, then delta < (distance between a:b and c:d) implies R(a:b, delta) = 0  (maybe with a returned prophecy, maybe not).
+5. Consistency.
+If a:b contains a prophecy of R, then R(a:b, delta) always returns a 1 with a prophecy.
+6. Closed.
+If for every delta, the delta-halo of a contains a prophecy, then R(a:b, delta) always returns a 1 with a prophecy for all b and delta.
+The root of the oracle is then a.
+7. Reasonableness.
+Basically, -1 is never returned, but the specific language is that if R(a:b, delta) is not -1 for a small delta, than R(a:b, DELTA) does not return -1 either where DELTA > delta.

+Multiple oracles can represent the same rational betweenness relation.
+All the standard analysis real number examples can easily be cast into an oracle form.
+Arithmetic is easy to define for them.
+They are practical and provide the foundational entry point into working with real numbers.

 ## Future directions

-In addition to the papers, I am also working on a site for [Rational Mathematics](https://ratmath.com/) and probably companion libraries in JavaScript and Elixir.
+In addition to the papers, I am also working on a site for [Rational Mathematics](https://ratmath.com/) and probably companion libraries in JavaScript.
 That's a stretch goal.